HadleySo/LDAP-WebEdit/README.md

 Web based GUI LDAP editor for Cisco SPA LDAP.

-A Flask application to edit remote LDAP phonebook entries.
+A Flask application to edit remote LDAP phonebook entries and Cisco SIP messaging.

-There are three functions:
+There are four functions:
 - Add
 - Delete
 - Search
+- SIP Messages

 The LDAP entry fields are designed for Cisco corporate phonebooks on OpenLDAP.
 Connections to the LDAP server are established when the user has submitted a valid request and is taken down as soon as the server responds.
 Authentication is only done during add and delete functions, otherwise LDAP is queried on an anonymous connection.
 A simple DN + Password authentication is used.